>

 Go to content

-CBT (Cognitive Behavioural Therapy) and (Cognitive Behavioral Therapy - USA) in essence, teaches that our actions (behaviour/behavior) come about because of our mindset - how we "think".
+CBT (Cognitive Behaviour Therapy) in essence, teaches that our actions (behaviour) come about through our mindset - how we "think".
 The content of our thoughts that come from our beliefs lead us to "feel emotions".

 Where Do Beliefs Come From?

 Beliefs come from "meaning" we attach to any given thing.
 For example, being distressed because of tinnitus, somewhere inside you there is a sense of "threat" to your wellbeing.
-Often "threats" are not so much real as they are predicitions.
-'Prediciting the future' is an extremely common "Cognitive Distortion" most of us do when we're not comfortable about something.
-It is but one of a number of Cognitive Distortions (others include All or Nothing Thinking, Catastrophizing, Maximizing the Negative, Minimizing the Positive, Self Blaming, Other Blaming etc etc)
+Often "threats" are not so much real as they are predictions.
+'Predicting the future' is an extremely common "Cognitive Distortion" most of us do when we're not comfortable about something.
+It is but one of a number of Cognitive Distortions (others include All or Nothing Thinking, Catastrophising, Maximising the Negative, Minimising the Positive, Self Blaming, Other Blaming etc etc)

 Here is a tool that may help you understand more easily: Meaning in Tinnitus (Psychology Tools)